Jerry Siegel: Miscellaneous

 In 1956, Siegel created two superheroes for Charlton Comics: Mr. Muscles and Nature Boy.
 The series Mr. Muscles ran two issues, and Nature Boy three.

 In 1968, he worked for Western Publishing, for which he wrote (along with Carl Barks) stories in the Junior Woodchucks comic book.

-In the 1970s, he worked for Mondadori Editore (at that time the Italian Disney comics licensee) on its title Topolino, listed in the mastheads of the period as a scriptwriter ("soggettista e sceneggiatore").
+He subsequently worked for the Italian comic Topolino published by Mondadori Editore (the Italian Disney comics licensee) from 1972 to 1979.
+He was listed in the mastheads of the period as a scriptwriter ("soggettista e sceneggiatore").

 In the 1980s, he worked with Val Mayerik on the feature "The Starling", which appeared in the comic book Destroyer Duck.
 A projected series, The Starling, about a woman struggling to raise her half-alien, shapeshifting son after his deadbeat alien father abandoned them, went unfinished due to Siegel's death in 1996.
-Also in the 1980s, Seigel wrote for the comics publisher Aardvark-Vanaheim.
+Also in the 1980s, Siegel wrote for the comics publisher Aardvark-Vanaheim.

 Personal life

 Siegel remained somewhat active in science fiction fandom after starting work for DC.
 He attended Chicon, the 1940 2nd World Science Fiction Convention, and appeared in the convention's masquerade as Clark Kent.

 Siegel married Bella Lifshitz on June 10, 1939.
 She was a Jewish woman from his neighborhood of Glenville.
 With Bella, he had a son named Michael (January 27, 1944 – January 17, 2006).
 The couple divorced in 1948.

 In November 1948, Siegel married Joanne Carter.
 She and Siegel first met in January 1935, when she worked with his colleague Joe Shuster as the model for Lois Lane.
 They reacquainted at a costume ball in New York on April 1, 1948.
 On March 1, 1951, Joanne gave birth to their daughter, Laura.
-The couple settled in Long Island, before moving to California in 1968.
+The couple settled on Long Island, before moving to California in 1968.
 Siegel and Joanne remained married until his death in 1996.